jsaussereau/Odatix/docs/source/quick_start/index.rst

         :link: fmax_synthesis.html
         :text-align: center

-        Run parallel Fmax synthesis flow on the EDA tool and technological target of your choice (FGPA or ASIC)
+        Run the parallel Fmax synthesis flow on the EDA tool and technological target of your choice (FGPA or ASIC)

+    .. grid-item-card:: Try parallel custom frequency synthesis
+        :link: custom_freq_synthesis.html
+        :text-align: center

+        Run the parallel custom frequency synthesis flow on the EDA tool and technological target of your choice (FGPA or ASIC)

-    .. grid-item-card:: Try parallel simulations
+.. card:: Try parallel simulations
+    :margin: auto
+    :width: 50%
     :link: simulations.html
     :text-align: center

     Run parallel simulations on the simulator of your choice

 ..
 If you would like to try Odatix Explorer without running all configurations, you can try it online with sample results: